guangxush/LearnEng/Dictation/README.md

 55. A Georgia mother says she was arrested(被捕) for allowing her 10-year-old son to get a tattoo(纹身) in memory of his late(dead) brother.
 We hoped that they could find something that would sustain(维持) them through that loss, but this is not the way.

-56. You sold us a hair with a cake around it.
+56. You sold us a hair with a cake around(on) it.

+57. It's surely in the running for one of the most expensive pile-ups(crashes accidents) in highway history.
+These crumpled(压扁的) Ferraris were among eight involved in the crash.
+The airbags(安全气囊) may have saved those(people) inside (the cars)from serious injury(伤害), but oh~ what damage may have been done to bruise(挫伤) the spirits(egos精神) of these enthusiasts(发烧友) attached to their sleek(光滑的) sports cars.

+58. Hi, love one, I'm sorry to told that the trush damage them.
+All right?
+I will give a change to visit.